- Rating: G

 The black stretch limo was idling by the curb and Apple put on the fakest smile she could muster.
-The driver hopped out and opened the door for her and she maneuvered her way inside.
+The driver opened the door for her and she maneuvered her way inside.

 “Hello Mother,” Apple said dryly, taking in the familiar face of her distant mother.